lebateleur/lebateleur.github.io/posts/algebra-of-sat.md

 I'll introduce the cast progressively.

-The copying and discarding nodes together form a commutative comonoid.
+The black co-copying and co-discarding nodes form a monoid, while copying and discarding nodes together form a commutative comonoid.
 This means that they satisfy mirrored versions of the associativity, unitality and commutativity axioms of commutative monoids.
-$$DIAGRAM$$
-Unsurprisingly, their mirrored versions satisfy the same axioms, mirrored about the vertical axis:
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/monoid-comonoid-axioms.png}{80%}
+@@

 White nodes form what is called a commutative Frobenius algebra.
 This is a very convenient structure, which has a natural diagrammatic axiomatisation -- every connected diagram of white nodes, can be collapsed to just a single node, keeping the dangling wires fixed:
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/spider-law.png}{30%}
+@@
 This axiom is sound for our semantics because $\exists x.(C\lor x)\land (D\lor \bar x)$ is equivalent to $C\lor D$.
 It is thus the diagrammatic translation of the *resolution* rule in classical porpositional logic!

 Notice that when we collapse several white nodes to a single one, we may introduce loops, if the original diagram is not simply connected:
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/loop-example.png}{60%}
+@@
 This is interpreted as $\exists x (C\lor x\lor \bar x)$ for some clause $C$.
 We can always satisfy $x\lor \bar x$ and therefore the whole clause $C\lor x\lor \bar x$, regardless of $C$'s value.
 Hence we can remove all constraints associated with $C$.
 Diagrammatically, this amounts to adding the following axioms:
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/loop-removal-axiom.png}{20%}
+@@

-Another special case: when the network has no dangling wires, it represents a contradiction.
+Another worthy special case: when the network has no dangling wires, it represents a contradiction.
 For example,
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/contradiction.png}{40%}
+@@
 is interpreted as $\exists x(x\land \bar x)$, which is clearly contradictory.
 By the principle of explosion, a contradiction allows us to derive anything we want.
 Diagrammatically, this principle is translated as a rule that allows us to disconnect any wire:
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/ex-falso-quodlibet.png}{25%}
+@@

 An important principle in logic is that conjunctions distribute over disjunctions.
 Even though our language deals with constraints in CNF, the distributivity of the underlying lattice is witnessed by the following laws that allows us to push white and black nodes past each other:
-$$DIAGRAMS$$
-A similar form of distributivity holds in a different direction:
-$$DIAGRAMS$$
+@@center
+\figenv{/assets/img/sat/distributivity.png}{75%}
+@@

+So far, I have only used equational axioms, but we also need some inequalities.
+Formally, the expressive power of our equational theory does not change by adding inequalities.
+In fact, the inequality relation can be defined using just equality and the black nodes:
+@@center
+\figenv{/assets/img/sat/inequality-def.png}{75%}
+@@
+The following are important inequalities, that can be found in many other relational languages (they are the central axioms of a structure called a *cartesian bicategory*, which is what we have here):
+@@center
+\figenv{/assets/img/sat/black-adjunctions.png}{85%}
+@@

-> **Completeness.** With Tao we have shown that (one version of this) set of axioms is *complete* for the given semantics in terms of boolean formulas.
+> **Completeness.** With Tao we have shown that with only a few more axioms, the equational theory *complete* for the given semantics in terms of boolean formulas.
 This means that if any two diagrams have the same semantics, we can show that they are equal using only these equations.
 In other words, you can forget about the semantics, and just reason diagrammatically!
-In fact, some of the axioms I have given can be derived from more fundamental interactions between the generators, involving inequalities instead of equalities (cf. remark below).
-However, I tried to keep things a bit simpler in this blog post.
-For the details, check out our forthcoming paper, which should be coming to the arXiv soon.
+For the details, check out the paper.
 All I will say for the moment is that the completeness proof is reminiscent of quantifier elimination algorithms.

 ## Additional remarks

-### Inequalities vs equalities

-So far, I have not mentionned inequalities.
-Formally, the expressive power of our equational theory does not change by adding inequalities.
-In fact, the inequality relation can be defined using just equality and the black nodes:
-$$DIAGRAM$$
-So every time I write

 ### SAT-solving in all this

+One of the nice things about this language is that we can show that a given diagram represents a satisfiable instance or not by reasoning purely equationally at the level of the diagrams themselves.
+We treat the two examples above in the paper.
+The general strategy is very similar to heuristics that modern SAT solvers use.

 Modern SAT solvers rely on *Clause-Driven Conflict Learning* ([CDCL](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning)), itself an improved version of the *Davis–Putnam–Logemann–Loveland* ([DPLL](https://en.wikipedia.org/wiki/DPLL_algorithm)) algorithm.
 There is a known correspondence between these two algorithms and restricted classes of resolution proofs.
 The latter is easy to understand in the diagrammatic syntax.
 It procedes by progressively merging clauses that contain literals appearing in positive and negative form, until the diagram can be reduced to a single white node with no dangling wires, a contradiction (*cf.* above).
 This is perhaps best understood using inequalities, rather than the equalities of our axiomatisation.
-$$DIAGRAM$$
+@@center
+\figenv{/assets/img/sat/resolution-ex.png}{85%}
+@@